Skip to main content

 Software is a driving force that has the potential to deliver rapid change.
 As an industry how do we continue to push change?

 Panel.
-The future of Geostatistics
+The Future of Resource Estimation

+Panel.
 The Parker Challenge Results

 How do the differences we bring to our professional practice affect the results we produce?
 How different can an estimate be when the only difference is the person responsible for the estimate?
 Let’s find out!